 The imitative nymph patterns, as the name suggests, are tied to be a pretty close match for the real thing and can work really well.
-The suggestive patterns are often more lure-like, but have the shape, colour and wiggling movement of a nymph.
+The suggestive patterns, such as the popular blue flash damsel, are often more lure-like but have the shape, colour and wiggling movement of a nymph.

 How should I fish nymphs for stillwater trout?

 Nymphs can be fished in a number of ways, but the key to all of them is to pick a pattern that resembles something the trout are feeding upon, or which attracts their attention, and to fish it in a manner that makes it move in a convincing manner and at a depth at which the trout are feeding.

 What type of fly line should I use for fishing nymphs?

 While you could arguably fish nymphs on any kind of fly line, they're generally fished on a floating line or a midge tip.

 A regular floating line, like the Barrio Mallard, is the most versatile fly line for nymphing because you can use a variety of weighted and unweighted nymphs and fish them at a range of depths.
 A floating line also means you can fish your nymphs much more slowly than on an intermediate or sinking fly line without the risk of the nymphs catching the bottom.

 A midge tip line, such as the Barrio Midge Tip, is similar to a floating line, but the last few feet or metres has a higher density, similar to that of an intermediate line, which causes it to sink slightly.
 Midge tip fly lines are great for when the fish are feeding a little bit deeper, as they let your flies reach the feeding depth faster and allow you to retrieve them in the deeper water for longer than a floater will allow.

 What sort of retrieve speed is best when fishing nymphs?